- Excellent typing experience

 The choice of switch is subjective, but SteelSeries offers only CherryMX Reds in the M500 – a shame, since many other firms offer their keyboards with a variety of switches.

-The Logitech G610 Orion is another minimalist gaming keyboard, but that unit is £10 cheaper than the SteelSeries and can be purchased with Red and Brown; the latter has a heavier feel and a noticeable bump, which widens the keyboard’s appeal to those who don’t want a linear feel.
+The Logitech G610 Orion is another minimalist gaming keyboard, but that unit is £10 cheaper than the SteelSeries and can be purchased with both CherryMX Red and Brown switches.
+The latter have a heavier feel and a noticeable bump, which widens the keyboard’s appeal to those who don’t want a linear feel.

 The singular focus continues to the rest of the M500’s spec sheet.
 There’s no wrist-rest, there aren’t any USB ports, and macro keys are absent.
 SteelSeries hasn’t included a dedicated volume control, with media options relegated to the function keys.